datahub-project/datahub/docs/components.md

 For a full overview of the capabilities currently supported, take a look at the [Features](https://datahubproject.io/docs/features/) overview.
 For a look at what's coming next, head over to the [Roadmap](https://datahubproject.io/docs/roadmap/).

+## Learn More

+Learn more about the specifics of the [DataHub Architecture](./architecture/architecture.md) in the Architecture Overview.
+Learn about using & developing the components of the Platform by visiting the Module READMEs.

 ## Feedback / Questions / Concerns